 Vessels requiring an unimpeded passage must establish early contact (call sign ‘Cowes Chain Ferry’) and agree on VHF Channel 69 which side the ferry will hold for your passage.

-The Chain Ferry is situated on a blind bend and the narrowest stretch of the River Medina; you are strongly advised to navigate with caution when approaching the ferry particularly when following the tide.
-The tidal flow generally accelerates as you approach the Chain Ferry due to the river narrowing, which may set you down towards the Chain Ferry quicker than you initially anticipated.
+The Chain Ferry is situated on a blind bend at the narrowest stretch of the river.
+Navigate with caution when approaching the ferry, particularly with a following tide.
+The tidal flow generally accelerates as you approach the ferry due to the river narrowing, which may set you down towards the ferry quicker than you initially anticipated.
 Give way in good time.

-During all tides, especially spring tides, there are strong currents associated with this area.
+During all tides, especially spring tides, there are strong currents associated in this narrow part of the river.
 The ebb flows are usually more pronounced than the flood.
-The ebb tide is accentuated towards the eastern side of the river where the spring ebb may be in excess of 4 knots and cause the unwary to be set down upon the eastern bank, especially in the area of the Trinity House Wharf (East Cowes) and the Red Funnel ferry terminal (East Cowes).
+The ebb tide is accentuated towards the eastern side of the river where the spring ebb may be in excess of 4 knots and cause the unwary to be set down upon the eastern bank, especially near Trinity Wharf and the Red Funnel ferry terminal in East Cowes.

-The Chain Ferry is manned 24hrs a day, but between 0030 and 0530 the Chain Ferry is generally out of service and moored off of the west bank exhibiting an anchor light.
-Vessels requiring an unimpeded passage shall call the Chain Ferry in good time (10 minutes notice) to enable the crew to start her engines and move to shore.
+The Chain Ferry is manned 24hrs a day, but between 0030 and 0530 the Chain Ferry is generally out of service and moored off of the east bank exhibiting an anchor light.
+Vessels requiring an unimpeded passage shall call the Chain Ferry in good time (10 minutes' notice) to enable the crew to start her engines and move to shore.